jellinki/anitoblog/index.md

 </body>
 </html>

 Hello, welcome to my blog!
-My name is Katelyn Gelle.
+My name is Katelyn Gelle, but I like to go by Anito.
 I am a senior at Del Norte High School.
 I am seventeen years old, and my favorite color is purple.
 Here are my classes this trimester:

 <!--to make things appear on separate lines, add two spaces after each "line"-->
 1st Period: Physics/Chemistry